dspeterson/dory/doc/detailed_config.md

 it.
 The default value is 4.
 * `--discard_report_interval N`: This specifies the discard report interval in seconds.
 The default value is 600.
-* `--no_log_discard`: This prevents Bruce from writing syslog messages when discards occur.
-Discards will still be reported through Bruce's web interface.
+* `--no_log_discard`: This prevents Dory from writing syslog messages when discards occur.
+Discards will still be reported through Dory's web interface.
 * `--debug_dir DIR`: This specifies a directory for debug instrumentation files, as described
 [here](troubleshooting.md).
 If unspecified, the debug instrumentation file